camunda-community-hub/camunda-7-cockpit-plugin-statistics/README.md

 **todo**

-- improve data query service
+- improve DataFactory
 - chart showing start and end times of process instances and user task per process definition - fix performance issues
 - chart showing start and end times of process instances and user task (all available) - fix performance issues
-- charts visualizing process of different attributes like start/end time, duration, count or others
+- charts visualizing process of different attributes like start/end time, duration, count or others based on the several existing ressources
 - tbc. ;)